-To measure perceived news credibility, after reading the headlines, participants were asked to indicate the degree to which they thought the website could be described as follows: "is fair," "is accurate," "is unbiased," "tells the whole story," and "can be trusted," on a five-point part of the main hypotheses and analyses.
-Critical language had minimal impacts on source credibility assessments compared to neutral language (results in Figure S3.1 and Table S3.3).

-scale from "not at all" to "extremely" (Meyer 1988; Tsfati 2010; Pingree et al. 2013).
+To measure perceived news credibility, after reading the headlines, participants were asked to indicate the degree to which they thought the website could be described as follows: "is fair," "is accurate," "is unbiased," "tells the whole story," and "can be trusted," on a five-point scale from "not at all" to "extremely" (Meyer 1988; Tsfati 2010; Pingree et al. 2013).
 The primary measure of news credibility perception was the composite score, constructed as the average, of the five items.

-To measure perceptions of shared interest and expertise, the two underlying dimensions of source credibility, I adapted the questionnaires from Lupia and McCubbins (1998, p.
+To measure perceptions of shared interest and expertise, the two underlying dimensions of source credibility, I adapted question wordings from Lupia and McCubbins (1998, p.
 188).
 Perceived shared interest was measured as the degree to which participants perceived the authors of the website as agreeing with them on most political issues on a five-point scale from "never" to "always."
 Perceived expertise was measured as the degree to which participants perceived the authors of the website as knowledgeable about how political decisions affect people on a five-point scale from "nothing at all" to "a great deal."